zulip/zulip/docs/contributing/review-process.md

 In the Zulip server/web app repository ([`zulip/zulip`](https://github.com/zulip/zulip/)), we use GitHub labels to help everyone understand where a pull request is in the review process.
-These labels are noted below.
+These labels are noted below, alongside their corresponding pull-request stage.
 Each label is removed by the reviewer for that stage when they have no more feedback on the PR and consider it ready for the next stage of review.

 Sometimes, a label may also be removed because significant changes by the contributor are required before the PR ready to be reviewed again.
 In that